What is Event-Based Retention?

 There are three things you might want to look at automating.

 - Firstly, automate how you apply retention labels.
 There are two ways you can do this, the first being you using Advanced Data Governance features to apply a label automatically.
 The second is to use default labels on document libraries.
-You can find an overview of both methods in our article on Office 365 retention.

 - The next thing you might want to automate is adding the Asset ID to content.
 You can create a custom column in SharePoint and set a default property for the document library.
 This way, all documents in that library have the Asset ID populated automatically into that column.
 End users will not have to fill out the field manually.
 You could also automate this process using Microsoft Flow, and Joanne Klein, who’s a fellow, Microsoft MVP, has a great article on how to do this.